AaronRamsden/UCMatlabToolbox/README.md

 The contents of the folder `input_traces/` were sourced from the AEMO.
 These files are publically available on the [AEMO website](https://www.aemo.com.au).
 These traces and other useful data can be found by looking on the AEMO website under _Electricity_ &rarr; _Planning and Forecasting_ &rarr; _National Transmission Network Development Plan (NTNDP)_, and then looking around for databases or supporting material.

-### M. Gibbard and D. Vowles (School of Electrical and Electronic Engineering, The University of Adelaide, South Australia)
+### M. Gibbard and D. Vowles

 The 58-bus network model that is used in some of the case studies that are provided with the _UC Matlab Toolbox_ is based on the network model published in _Simplified 14-generator model of the SE Australian power system (Revision 3, June 2010)_ by M. Gibbard and D. Vowles.

+### J. Glover, M. Sarma, and T. Overbye

+The simple network model that is used in some of the case studies that are provided with the _UC Matlab Toolbox_ is based on a network model published in _Power System Analysis and Design, 5th ed.
+Cengage Learning, 2012_ by J. Glover, M. Sarma, and T. Overbye (Chapter 12, Example 12.8).

 ### Tim Holy

 The contents of the folder `lib/distinguishable_colors/` is credited to Tim Holy and is redistributed under [license](lib/distinguishable_colors/license.txt) Copyright (c) 2010-2011.
 This function was sourced from the [MathWorks File Exchange](http://au.mathworks.com/matlabcentral/fileexchange/29702-generate-maximally-perceptually-distinct-colors?focused=5178885&tab=function).

-### Andreas Novianto, Thomas Stewart, and Thomas Perrau
+### A. Novianto, T. Stewart, and T. Perrau

-A. Novianto, T. Stewart, and T. Perrau contributed to acquiring and processing the generator and demand data used in some of the case studies that are provided with the _UC Matlab Toolbox_.
+Andreas Novianto, Thomas Stewart, and Thomas Perrau contributed to acquiring and processing the generator and demand data used in some of the case studies that are provided with the _UC Matlab Toolbox_.

 ## Installation